 Any new appointments to the Corporation are a matter for consideration of the Corporation as a whole.
-The Corporation has a Nominations Committee, which in the year ended 31 July 2021, consisted of five members of the Corporation, which is responsible for the selection and nomination of any new member for the
+The Corporation has a Nominations Committee, which in the year ended 31 July 2022, consisted of three members of the Corporation, which is responsible for the selection and nomination of any new member for the Corporation's consideration.

-Corporation's consideration.
 The Corporation is responsible for ensuring that appropriate training is provided as required.

 Members of the Corporation are appointed for a term of office not normally exceeding four years and for no more than two terms of office.
 Due to the COVID-19 crisis and the proximity of the dates of the end of the terms of several senior members of the Corporation it was decided to extend the terms of Ms R Bhalla, Mr J Bush, Mr S McLean, Mr A Owens and Mr A Wells by one year.
-It was further agreed in 2020/21 that the term of Mr A Wells would be extended in order for the Corporation to find an appropriate individual to chair the Corporation.